moshekaplan/moshekaplan.github.io/content/posts/2023-10-30 - Three Months of Net-SNMP/index.md

 This led to detecting and fixing [two minor issues](https://github.com/net-snmp/net-snmp/pulls?q=is%3Apr+author%3Amoshekaplan+Use+size_t+), where the result from `strlen` was stored in an `int` instead of a `size_t`.

 After I finished playing around with Coverity and scan-build, I decided to also [integrate Net-SNMP with GitHub's CodeQL tool](https://github.com/net-snmp/net-snmp/pull/727), to see if its analyzer would find anything.
-CodeQL did have a few find findings, but it seemed like most of them were either low impact or false positives, and so I did not submit any patches based on CodeQL's output.
+CodeQL did have a few findings, but it seemed like most of them were either low impact or false positives, and so I did not submit any patches based on CodeQL's output.

 # Using existing test suites and pull requests to find bugs